-Total credit hours for the B.F.A. degree in art is 82 credits
+Total Credit Hours for the B.F.A. degree in art is 83 credits

 ART 100.
 Introduction to Visual Arts.
 4. Overview of the principal visual arts, including their aesthetic qualities, structural forms and historical roles.
-Fulfills arts requirement.
+Fulfills arts requirement (1998).
+Arts/humanities requirement (2019).